What do you know about Saffron?

 Contains antioxidants

 Saffron contains an antioxidant called curcumin, a polyphenol that supports the treatment of nutrition-related diseases.
-In addition, antioxidants also help reduce wrinkles, enhance collagen, reduce melasma and compounds such as Crocin, Crocin, Safranal, ... are also very beneficial to health.
+In addition, antioxidants also help reduce wrinkles, enhance collagen, reduce melasma and compounds such as Crocin, Crocetin, Safranal, ... are also very beneficial to health.

 11 IMPRESSIVE HEALTH BENEFITS OF SAFFRON